SDLC Waterfall Model: Definition, Phases, and Pros & Cons

 A waterfall model is a type of model used to describe the steps to develop software in the most logical and sequential manner, performed throughout the software development life cycle (SDLC).

-The waterfall model is the first phase of the SDLC phase, it is the first model widely used in the software industry and is divided into phases, the output of the previous phase will become the input of the next phase, and so on.
+The waterfall model is the first phase of the SDLC.
+Particularly, it is the first model widely used in the software industry and is divided into phases.
+The output of the previous phase will become the input of the next phase, and so on.
+This means that the phases in the waterfall model are only performed when the previous phase has been completed, so that it cannot be altered or disturbed in the order of this model.

 The 6 Phases in the Waterfall Model

 The actual application of a waterfall model in a project is a fairly straightforward process, largely thanks to the step-by-step characteristics of the model itself.
-Depending on the developer (or at the time) there are some minor differences in the numbers and details of the steps in the waterfall model.
+Depending on the developer (or at the time), there are some minor differences in the numbers and details of the steps in the waterfall model.

 1. System Engineering

-In this phase, we must collect requirements, and discuss and grasp the possible requirements of a systematic analysis of the application in order to create a specific document for the process in future development.
+In this phase, we must collect requirements and then discuss and grasp the possible requirements of a systematic analysis of the application in order to create a specific document for the process in future development.
 The goal that this phase needs to achieve is a list of requirements for the software.

 2. System Design